doyelpati05/Student-Marks-Calculator/README.md

 Pull requests are welcome.
 Feel free to fork this repo, improve logic, or even add a GUI version!

 ## 📜 License
-This project is open-source and free to use.
+This project is open-source and free to use for learning and personal use.